Skip to main content

 (iv) The safety of the bathers in their activity can be effectively controlled.

-(ii) A zero depth or other uniquely designed public swimming pool or section of a public swimming pool, except access ramps less than six feet in width, with water depth that gradually increases from zero inches to greater than twenty-four inches shall be supervised by at least one lifeguard at all times, when this section of the public swimming pool is in use.
+(ii) A zero depth or other uniquely designed public swimming pool or section of a public swimming pool, except access ramps less than six feet in width, with water depth that gradually increases from zero inches to greater than twenty-four inches will be supervised by at least one lifeguard at all times, when this section of the public swimming pool is in use.

-(iii) A public swimming pool with a slide that is more than ten feet above the deck level shall have a lifeguard stationed with a clear view and rapid access to supervise the landing area when the slide is in use.
+(iii) A public swimming pool with a slide that is more than ten feet above the deck level will have a lifeguard stationed with a clear view and rapid access to supervise the landing area when the slide is in use.

 (a) Where multiple slides exist side-by-side one lifeguard may supervise the landing area of these slides in accordance with the lifeguard table in paragraph (E)(4)(a) of this rule when the slides are in use.